projectcalico/calico/getting-started/kubernetes/self-managed-public-cloud/gce.md

 ---
 title: Self-managed Kubernetes in Google Compute Engine (GCE)
-description: Use Calico with a self-managed Kubernetes clsuter in Google Compute Engine (GCE)
+description: Use Calico with a self-managed Kubernetes cluster in Google Compute Engine (GCE)
 ---

 ### Big picture